Skip to main content

 What should I do instead of doom scrolling when I'm anxious?

 Try grounding techniques (5-4-3-2-1 sensory exercise), physical movement (walk, stretch), creative activities (doodle, write), or genuine connection (text a friend meaningfully).
-Using a Flow On patch can reduce the underlying anxiety driving the urge to scroll.
+Wearing a Flow On patch can be a small ritual you add alongside these.

 Ready to Break the Doom Scrolling Cycle?